Man speaking on a phone beside a laptop in an office.

 • le chômage (unemployment)

-• licencier (to dismiss from work)
+• licencier (to make someone redundant or dismiss them)

 author headshot